pawaclawczyk/advent_of_code_2018/README.md

 All we have to do is to count how many times each square position appears then count theses positions which appear more than once.

+In the second part we must find the rectangle that is not overllaping with any other.
+I found no better solution than comparing each pair of rectangles in the input.
+Instead of loops I use recursive iteration and return as soon as first overllaping rectangle is found.
+An interesting part is how overlapping is verified - if any of the corners of one rectangle is inside of the other then they are overlapping.
+We must check this relation in both directions.